will16363/326_final_project/README.md

 # Who did what
 ### William Jones
+Was the main driver for the group.
 Created the game_over, high_score (with statements), ranked_scores functions (custom list sorting with lambda functions), helped create choose_supply/choose_weapon, and helped with main().

 ### Tsion Demissie
 Created the print_status_bar, increase_health, decrease_health, use_supply (f-strings), gather_supplies, roll_track (data visualization) functions, and helped with main().